 Immunity is complex and multi-factorial; vaccines have an essential role to play but should be part of a broader pro-active public health strategy.

-Here are some ways you can help prime your immune system, which will not only naturally boost your innate immunity but may also make you more responsive to a Covid-19 vaccine should receive it.
+Here are some ways you can help prime your immune system, which will not only naturally boost your innate immunity but may also make you more responsive to a Covid-19 vaccine.

 Ensure you are getting enough quality sleep, at least 7-8 hours per night.
 To improve your sleep, it is recommended that you: